An online lender specializing in merchant cash advances for small businesses.

 Some business owners are also asked to provide proof that their business makes at least $10,000 a month.
 This could include bank statements from the last three months or your business’s most recent tax return.

 I got a business loan from Lendr.
 Now what?

 Once your funds are disbursed, repayment begins almost immediately.
 Business owners typically have three different repayment methods to choose from:

 - Pay a percentage of your business’s credit card sales.
 Lendr withdraws a portion of your business’s credit card sales until the loan is paid off.

 - Pay a fixed daily repayment.
 Lendr withdraws the same small repayment each day from your business’s bank account.

 - Pay a percentage of your daily deposits.
 Lendr withdraws a portion of your business’s daily deposits into its bank account.

 Choose one that makes the most sense for your business.
-If you have high enough revenue, the fixed daily payments might be the quickest and least expensive way to pay off your loan.
-Otherwise, you might want to go for the percentage amount of your business’s daily credit card sales or deposits.
+If you have a high enough revenue, the fixed daily payments might be the quickest and least expensive way to pay off your loan.
+Otherwise, you might want to opt for the percentage amount of your business’s daily credit card sales or deposits.